View Profile Page

 Brater’s teaching encourages students to map connections between theater literature, history, and theory and their own stage practice, challenging them to excel both intellectually and creatively and to examine connections between the performative and the political.
 She teaches courses in theater history, theater for social change, and site-specific performance and was excited to be embark on a teaching/directing collaboration with Jersey City Theater Center and New Jersey Playwrights Lab in 2022-24: https://www.montclair.edu/theatre-and-dance/2022/10/25/the-department-of-theatre-and-dance-announces-new-exciting-new-jersey-strategic-partnership/, culminating in a production of Ravin Patterson's commissioned work DANTE'S RENAISSANCE.
 Brater is currently collaborating with the NJPL, this time with Vanguard Theater, on a new play commission by Dania Ramos and music by Lawrence Dandridge about Montclair's 4th Ward.

 Brater is the program coordinator for the BA and MA in Theatre Studies and the Graduate Certificate in Theatre of Diversity, Inclusion & Social Change.
-She served as a 2018-2020 Community Engaged Teaching and Learning Fellow, served on the University Senate from 2018-2021, and is the current vice chair of the Graduate Council.
-She is a leader with the multifaith advocacy organization New Jersey Together, the recipient of a Loving Leadership award from Faith in New Jersey and was recognized as a 2022 NJ 11 hero by Rep. Mikie Sherill for her community organizing work.
+In summer 2024 she attended the Faculty Institute for Citizens and Scholars on behalf of the university and is a member of the Dialogue Across Difference working group, promoting sustainable practices for difficult discussions.
+She previously served as Community Engaged Teaching and Learning Fellow, on the University Senate Executive Board as Student Affairs Council Chair, and as vice chair of the Graduate Council.
+Brater is a leader with the multifaith advocacy organization New Jersey Together, the recipient of a Loving Leadership award from Faith in New Jersey and was recognized as a 2022 NJ 11 hero by Rep. Mikie Sherill for her community organizing work.
 In 2024 she was honored to receive the Outstanding Service Award from Montclair State's Office of Community Engagement & Partnerships.
 Brater holds a Ph.D. and M.Phil from the CUNY Graduate Center and a B.A. from Barnard College.
 She is currently earning a Certificate in Contemporary Antisemitism Studies with ISGAP.